patcg-individual-drafts/ipa/IPA-End-to-End.md

 Integration of the IPA API at the system level therefore needs to segment any storage of _encrypted match keys_ based on the identity of the application that requests it, in addition to the site.

 Note that this is an imperfect model because activity on sites shown in a web view might be linkable to activity in browser or other apps.
-Many sites attempt to detect webviews and disable login, which can prevent more direct forms of linkability.
+Many sites attempt to detect webviews and disable login, which can prevent the most direct forms of linkability.
 However, some applications use embedded browsers to manage login and authorization of access to online services.
 Consequently, people can become accustomed to having to log in, despite that being a poor security practice, and in doing so create strong correlation between contexts.

-Aside from partitioning the storage of _encrypted match keys_ by app, no other adjustment is being considered.
+Aside from partitioning the storage of _encrypted match keys_ by the embedding app, no other adjustment is being considered.
-Sites can use match keys as usual.
+Sites visited within the web view can use match keys as usual.
-The app will be able to view or even change the encrypted match key, but the value will not reveal anything.
+An embedding app will be able to view or even change the _encrypted match key_.
-This access might allow actions that could be seen to be malicious, such as:
+The app cannot learn anything directly from doing so, but this access might allow actions that could be seen to be malicious, such as:

-* An app can violate user privacy by _encrypted match keys_ to different sites that allow those sites to link user activity.
+* The embedding app can violate user privacy by providing identical or otherwise linkable _encrypted match keys_ to different sites.

-* An app that captures an _encrypted match key_ from site content might be able to provide the value to helpers against the wishes of the site that is involved.
+* The embedding app that captures an _encrypted match key_ from site content might be able to submit the value in an IPA query against the wishes of the embedded site.

-* An app can provide sites with bogus _encrypted match keys_ or _encrypted match keys_ sourced from other contexts with a goal of spoiling attribution results.
+* The embedding app can provide sites with bogus _encrypted match keys_ or _encrypted match keys_ sourced from other contexts with a goal of spoiling attribution results.

-* An app might deny sites in the web view with access to the IPA APIs.
+* The embedding app might deny sites in the web view with access to the IPA APIs.

-* An app might misrepresent the identity of the site to the operating system, obtaining _encrypted match keys_ that are attributed to a site of its choice.
+* The embedding app might misrepresent the identity of the site to the operating system, obtaining _encrypted match keys_ that are attributed to a site of its choice.

-An app that behaves in this way is no different than operating an untrustworthy or malicious browser.
+An embedding app that behaves in this way is no different than operating an untrustworthy or malicious browser.
 For the most part, the risks are attributable to use of malicious software.
-However, The misrepresentation of site identity by an app allows the site to worsen privacy in a way that is unique to IPA.
+However, the misrepresentation of site identity by an app allows the site to increase privacy loss in a way that is unique to IPA.
 The _encrypted match keys_ obtained in this way can be used in IPA queries across multiple sites, with a separate [privacy budget](https://github.com/patcg-individual-drafts/ipa/blob/main/IPA-End-to-End.md#differential-privacy-budget-management) for each site.
 Because the _encrypted match keys_ are known to be for the same person, these queries release more information about that person than is intended.

 Limits on the number of _encrypted match keys_ is an option being explored for managing sensitivity capping in some designs for scaling the IPA MPC components.
 Having per-app _encrypted match keys_ works against that goal, as _encrypted match keys_ might come from many more apps than different devices.